 Grants are made subject to the condition that a selected organization is a nonprofit tax-exempt entity under Section 501(c)(3) of the Internal Revenue Code to which a gift qualifies as a charitable contribution under Section 170(c) and as a charitable deduction under Section 2055 (a) and Section 2522 (a).
-School districts and governmental organizations may also apply.
+Schools, towns, cities, health-care entities and governmental agencies may also apply.

-The Foundation welcomes collaboration with other grant makers and encourages grant seekers with multiple sources of support.
+The Foundation welcomes collaboration with other grantors and encourages grantees with multiple sources of funding support.

 The Paul Lauzier Charitable Foundation will NOT: